SchroedingersLion/SamplingToyhouse/README.md

 `mpicxx -O3 -o main.exe main.cpp samplers.cpp`.
 This will create an executable called **main.exe** which can be run via `mpirun -n N main.exe`, where N needs to be replaced by the number of MPI processes that are supposed to be launched.
 Each process will draw a single trajectory.

 ### With predefined samplers, problems, and measurement objects
-In the simplest case, a user might want to sample one of the problems that are already implemented in the problem library, using a sampler that is already implemented in the sampler library.
-If he is also happy with the observables taken by one of the measurement classes that are already implemented, all he has to do is to write up a main file which loads and initializes the corresponding objects from the libraries, and call the
+In the simplest case, users might want to sample one of the problems that are already implemented in the problem library, using a sampler that is already implemented in the sampler library.
+If they are also happy with the observables taken by one of the measurement classes that are already implemented, all they have to do is to write up a main file which loads and initializes the corresponding objects from the libraries, and call the
 `run_mpi_simulation` routine.
-An example main file for sampling from the 1-dimensional harmonic oscillator using the OBABO splitting scheme could look as follows:
+An example main file for sampling from the 1-dimensional harmonic oscillator, given by $$U(x)=\frac{1}{2} \omega^{2}x^{2},$$ with $x\in \mathbb{R}$ and spring constant $\omega^{2}>0$, is shown below.
+The sampler of choice is the OBABO splitting scheme.
 ```C++
 #include "samplers.h"
 #include "problems.h"